What is Wi-Fi?

-- Before the flight leaves the gate, make sure that your wireless device is in airplane mode.
+- Make sure that your wireless device is in airplane mode.

-- To connect to United Wi-Fi on your device, view available wireless networks and select "United_Wi-Fi.”
+- View available wireless networks and select "United_Wi-Fi.”

 - Launch your Internet browser.
-If you are not automatically redirected to the United Wi-Fi Portal, type “www.unitedwifi.com” in the browser’s address bar.
+If you are not automatically redirected to the United Wi-Fi Portal, type "unitedwifi.com" in the browser's address bar.

 - Purchase an Internet access plan, and enjoy.

-Since 2009, we’ve had Wi-Fi on our p.s.® aircraft, a fleet of three-cabin Boeing 757s flying between New York JFK and Los Angeles or San Francisco.
+Since 2009, we've had Wi-Fi Internet on our p.s.® aircraft, serving select transcontinental routes.
 This service is managed by the inflight Internet provider Gogo.
 Wi-Fi installations on non-p.s. flights began in August 2012.
 This service is managed by United, and we will upgrade our fleet with this technology on an ongoing basis.
 We will continue to update our progress on installation on united.com/wifi.

 If an aircraft is equipped with United Wi-Fi, you will see the Wi-Fi icon on the plane, to the right of the door, when you enter the aircraft.
 Aircraft with United Wi-Fi will feature seatback cards with instructions for connecting.
 You may also view whether or not an aircraft has Wi-Fi by viewing the Amenities section of your flight status on united.com, the United app or the information screen at the departure gate.